meckmeier/frontend-nanodegree-arcade-game/README.md

 You have 5 tries to accumulate a score.
 Each time you reach water you will get a point.

-When you have lost all your tries, thegame will be over.
+When you have lost all your tries, the game will be over.

+To restart, refresh your browser.